 Online Workshops

 As well as 1:1 coaching, I offer online parent workshops via zoom.
-All my workshops are organised in small groups, which allows greater opportunities for parents to ask questions and share, in a more informal, supportive and relaxed atmosphere.
+Most of my workshops are organised in small groups, which allows greater opportunities for parents to ask questions and share, in a more informal, supportive and relaxed atmosphere.
 It also helps me to tailor the sessions to the needs of the group, giving more personalised support.
 See below for upcoming workshops and dates.

-Regulation Workshop Series - Group Coaching
+Regulation Series - Group Coaching

 Although the workshops are designed as a series, they can be booked individually.